Public Masses: Victoria

 In the midst of this loss, I am grateful to our Priests and Deacons for continuing to serve the faithful, for sharing a sacramental ministry even under strict conditions, and for being alongside our people and their loved ones in times of death and grief.
 Thank you for your faithfulness.

-Archbishop Comensoli has been directly engaging with the Victorian Government, advocating on our behalf so that our churches can gradually reopen and our faith communities celebrate the Eucharist and other Sacraments in compliance with health and safety measures, just as other sectors in our state begin to reopen.
-You can learn more about the way ahead in his 16 September 2020 letter to the People and Clergy of the Archdiocese of Melbourne.
+Archbishop Comensoli has been directly engaging with the Victorian Government, advocating on our behalf so that our churches can gradually and safely reopen, and our faith communities celebrate the Eucharist and other Sacraments in compliance with health and safety measures, just as other sectors in our state have begun to reopen to greater numbers of people.

-We will post an update on this website and our Facebook page when St Ignatius' Church and St James' Church are able to be opened again for Masses and private prayer times.
-Our priests will continue to celebrate Mass privately and pray for you.
+Our priests continue to celebrate Mass privately and pray for you.
 Please pray for them and for one another, especially during this time.

 If you wish to clarify any concerns, please contact the Parish Office